-First Presbyterian Church of Houston Selects "Project Flourish" Semi-Finalists
+First Presbyterian Church of Houston to Launch 2nd Annual “Project Flourish” to Renew the City

 About First Presbyterian Church Houston

 Established in 1839, First Presbyterian Church of Houston was the first church to organize and build in Houston.
-Today its congregation continues to worship and serve from its location in the heart of the city's museum district.
+Today its congregation continues to worship and serve from its location in the heart of the city’s museum district.
 Committed to providing opportunities to Gather, Grow and Go, the FPC Houston community continues to impact Houston and beyond through multiple worship styles, biblical teaching and strategic opportunities to serve through both local and global mission ministry opportunities.
+FPC is affiliated with ECO: A Covenant Order of Evangelical Presbyterians.
+Our relationship with the denomination is expressed in our participation in its local governing body, the Presbytery of Texas.
 Compelled by the love of Jesus Christ and empowered by the Holy Spirit, FPC Houston is committed to carry the gospel to Houston and to the world.
 For more information visit http://fpchouston.org.